enlighter/DBMS-Engineering-Lab/assign_3/README.md

 This is currently configured to use SQLite as a database.
 We need to change this so that our MySQL/MariaDB database is used instead.

 First, change the engine so that it points to the `mysql` backend instead of the `sqlite3` backend.
-For the `NAME`, use the name of your database (`myproject` in our example).
+For the `NAME`, use the name of your database (`testernet` in our example).
 We also need to add login credentials.
 We need the username, password, and host to connect to.
 We'll add and leave blank the port option so that the default is selected: